NSO-developer/sample-policies/README.md

 ## Adding Policies to NSO

 The scripts located in [./policies](./policies)  are files which describe the intended policy, and associated compliance/enforcement.
-These files are written in XML and can be used as payloads against, the NSO REST API, configured via CLI.

-In a pinch, you can also just `load merge` them from ncs_cli
+These files are written in XML and can be used as payloads against the NSO REST API, configured via CLI, or in a pinch, you can also just `load merge` them from ncs_cli

 ```
 ncs_cli -u admin -C